CS2103AUG2017-T13-B1/addressbook-level4/collated/main/OscarWang114.md

      */

     public LifeInsurance toModelType() throws IllegalValueException {
-        return new LifeInsurance(this.insuranceName, this.owner, this.insured, this.beneficiary, this.premium,
+        return new LifeInsurance(this.id, this.insuranceName, this.owner, this.insured, this.beneficiary, this.premium,
-                this.contractPath, this.signingDate, this.expiryDate);
+                this.contractName, this.signingDate, this.expiryDate);
     }
 }
 ```